pwfisher/node-staticp/README.md

         });
     }).listen(8080);

-Note that if you pass a callback, and there is an error serving the file, node-static *will not* respond to the client.
+Note that if you pass a callback, and there is an error serving the file, node-staticp *will not* respond to the client.
 This gives you the opportunity to re-route the request, or handle it differently.